 Prayer and submission to the authority of scripture are key ingredients in subjugating our flesh to Christ.
 We must pray that God would expose our sin and any error in our thinking.
 We must confess and repent for seeing segregation as normal; we must repent of our fear of man and our fear of others who are different from us.
 We must ask God to give us vision for how we can creatively and faithfully pursue reconciliation.

-Paul says “For there is no distinction between Jew and Greek; for the same Lord is Lord of all, bestowing his riches on all who call on him.
+Paul wrote, “For there is no distinction between Jew and Greek; for the same Lord is Lord of all, bestowing his riches on all who call on him.
 For ‘everyone who calls on the name of the Lord will be saved.’”
 (Romans 10:12-13).

 John describes a vision of the Church saying “After this I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb, clothed in white robes, with palm branches in their hands, and crying out with a loud voice, ‘Salvation belongs to our God who sits on the throne, and to the Lamb!’”
 (Revelation 7:9-10)

-The narrative of the scripture paints a picture that the cross is meant for every man.
+The narrative of the Scripture paints a picture that the cross is meant for every man.
 As we dig through Scripture, we see God taking the cross and using it as an instrument to cross cultural barriers.
 The cross and the resurrection are the tools God uses to establish his multi-cultural bride!
 And he has chosen us to help him do it!

 God delegated this ministry to all Christians through Paul's writing in 2nd Corinthians.
 Paul makes the argument that we are compelled by love to show the world what the cross did for them.
 That love must come from God himself, so I urge you to read these scriptures and set aside some time to pray.

 Speak to your congregation about segregation and racism.
 This takes grace and wisdom.
-It's important to present well researched facts along with scriptural conviction.
+It's important to present well-researched facts along with Scriptural conviction.
 Racism is a biblical issue so if we are preaching exegetically we should preach about race issues.

-Lets pray together: “Jesus, I praise you for your glorious vision of a multi-ethnic bride.
+Lets Pray Together: “Jesus, I praise you for your glorious vision of a multi-ethnic bride.
 I glorify you because you offer salvation to all people.
-I repent Lord for being complacent with racism and segregation.
+I repent, Lord, for being complacent with racism and segregation.
 I want to share in your vision to reconcile all people to yourself.
 Give me the bravery to take creative risks for your gospel.
 Help me see all people as you see them.
 Help me see the other as a human worth dying for… (continue praying as you feel led).